bp74/StageXL_Samples/web/performance/README.md

 the Performance class.

 Let's take a look at the _addFlags method.
-This method is used to add new flags to the Performance class.
+This method is used to add new flags to the container.
 It gets the texture atlas from the ResourceManager and all the names of the images stored in the texture atlas.

     var textureAtlas = resourceManager.getTextureAtlas('flags');